 A healthier, thinner forest reduces fire risk significantly, and it also protects water quality and can improve water quantity.
-The Yuba watershed is about to reap all of those benefits, through a pilot project of the Forest Resilience Bond with Blue Forest Conservation and the World Resources Institute.
+The Yuba River watershed is about to reap all of those benefits, through a pilot project of the Forest Resilience Bond with Blue Forest Conservation and the World Resources Institute.

 Yuba Water Agency has committed to a $1.5 million cost-share contribution to help fund the planned restoration in the Yuba Project.
 This will help fund various forest management techniques, including different methods of forest thinning, meadow restoration, prescribed burns, and invasive plant treatment.